fabkrum/web-performance-resources/crux-page-data.md

 Read this great article from Barry Pollard to learn more about it:
 [An In-Depth Guide To Measuring Core Web Vitals](https://www.smashingmagazine.com/2021/04/complete-guide-measure-core-web-vitals/)

-## Generate your free CruX API Key
+## Generate your free CrUX API Key

+To be able to use the CrUX API you have to generate a key first:

 ### Open the website